-The District shall provide continued educational programming and activities for students who are removed from their classrooms.
+The District will take immediate steps to provide continued educational programming and activities for students who are removed from their classrooms.
 Educational programming will be complemented with a progressive discipline approach that aims to provide interventions to a student removed from the classroom in order to decrease the likelihood of further removals and to maintain the student within the learning environment, and positive reinforcement for improved behavior.